 Online Awards Ceremony 2020-2021

 Every year, the European Museum Academy organizes various Awards for museums.
-The winners of three Awards will be presented Today, Saturday 18 September 2021, 20:00 CEST – the first Art Museum Award 2021, the DASA Award 2020/21, and the Luigi Micheletti Award 2020/21.
-Due to the ongoing COVID-19 restrictions, the Award ceremony will be broadcast online.
+The winners of three Awards has been presented on Saturday 18 September 2021, 20:00 CEST – the first Art Museum Award 2021, the DASA Award 2020/21, and the Luigi Micheletti Award 2020/21.
+Due to the ongoing COVID-19 restrictions, the Award ceremony has been broadcast online.

 Art Museum Award – New Ideas for the 21st Century

 The Art Museum Award is a new annual award specifically designed for art museums and galleries throughout Europe and innovative projects by art museums and galleries that provoke change and contribute to a better world.
 It is dedicated to value groundbreaking projects which deal with art or art interventions in museums or galleries — inspirational projects that think and act outside the box and prove social relevance.
 The award seeks to enhance core values like dialogue, accessibility, participation, inclusion, openness and awareness.

 The Art Museum Award is generously supported by and co-organised with the A.G.
 Leventis Foundation.

 Luigi Micheletti Award